1966: ‘The Dick Van Dyke Show’ Premieres

 1952: Miss Brooks Begins Teaching on TV

-Beginning as a CBS radio sitcom in 1948, Our Miss Brooks could be found simultaneously on TV beginning in 1952.
+Beginning as a radio sitcom for CBS in 1948, Our Miss Brooks could be found simultaneously on TV beginning in 1952.
 Interesting, the radio show outlasted the TV series by one year.
-Arden played Madison High School teacher Connie Brooks who later taught at an upscale private school in 1955.
-Instead of just focusing on the classroom, the series followed Brooks’ interacting with other teachers and life out of school as well.
+Eve Arden played Madison High School teacher Connie Brooks who later taught at an upscale private school in 1955.
+The show balanced Brooks’ relationships with her students, colleagues and principal Osgood Conklin (Gale Gordon).
+Arden later played a principal herself in both Grease movies.

-The Emmy Award-winning series ran for 130 episodes and Arden received an honorary membership of the National Education Association and received an award from the Teachers College of Connecticut’s Alumni Association in 1952 “for humanizing the American teacher”.
-The show was even adapted for the big screen in 1956.
+The Emmy Award-winning series ran for 130 episodes.
+It was a well-loved series.
+Arden received an honorary membership of the National Education Association and received an award from the Teachers College of Connecticut’s Alumni Association in 1952 “for humanizing the American teacher”.
+She was able to present a realistic portrayal of a competent woman working in a profession that often did not receive the recognition it deserved.
+Our Miss Brooks was even adapted for the big screen in 1956.

 2006: High School Football is Big on NBC

-Friday Night Lights was an American sports drama television series developed by Peter Berg, that was inspired by the 1990 nonfiction book by H. G. Bissinger, which was adapted as the 2004 film of the same name.
-Set in the town of Dillion, Texas where high school football is a big deal, Eric Taylor (Kyle Chandler) served as the team’s coach while his wife Tami (Connie Britton) served on the school’s faculty.
-When not playing football, the show’s themes consisted of topics like family values, school funding, racism, drugs, abortion, etc. While praised by critics and fans alike, Friday Night Lights just couldn’t drum up good ratings.
-It ran for two year on NBC before the network cancelled it.
-However, due to passionate fans, NBC was able to strike a deal with DirecTV to co-produce the show for three more seasons and allowing the service to air the shows months before they would be shown on NBC.
+Friday Night Lights was praised for his authenticity.
+It was even filmed on location and hired local extras.
+The dealt with a lot more than school life too.
+They show dealt with topics like family values, racism, drugs, abortion and more.
+While appreciated by critics and fans alike, Friday Night Lights just couldn’t drum up good ratings.
+The show ran for two years on NBC before the network cancelled it.
+However, due to passionate fans, NBC was able to strike a deal with DirecTV to co-produce the show for three more seasons allowing the service to air the new episodes to their customers months before they would be shown to everyone else on NBC.

 Movies Released